Call for Submissions

 Aims and Scope

-Pax et Bellum Journal is an international academic journal edited by master’s level students or recent graduates of Peace and Conflict studies or a related field.
+Pax et Bellum Journal is an academic journal edited by master’s level students or recent graduates of Peace and Conflict studies or a related field.
 The journal has a wide focus centered around peace and conflict.

-Our editing process is interactive and iterative: you will have opportunities to defend your writing and content choices; please argue your statements when disagreeing with the Editors, especially when referring to substantial issues.
+The editing process consists of two rounds of peer-review, followed by a final round of editorial review.
+This process is interactive and iterative: you will have opportunities to defend your writing and content choices; please argue your statements when disagreeing with the Editors, especially when referring to substantial issues.
+In this way, we intend to guarantee accountability and cross-examination, as Contributors and Editors will be able to engage in constructive debates while editing articles.

-Please respect deadlines, but remember that we are open to discuss flexible terms according to evolving conditions. - Submission Rules
+Please respect deadlines, but remember that we are open to discuss flexible terms according to evolving conditions.

-3. Language style
+Language style

-If no rule is enforced in terms of style and English spelling, consistency is firmly required.
 American English and British English will be both accepted, provided that the style is consistent throughout the entire paper.

 E.g. ANALYSE and ANALYZE are both accepted.